 Writing Prompt: Write a short story that has no theme.
 No deeper meaning.
 Nothin’.

-This entry was posted on Sunday, December 28th, 2008 at 11:35 pm and is filed under Theme, Writing Prompt.
+This entry was posted on Sunday, December 28th, 2008 at 11:35 pm and is filed under Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.